 Pina Colada Dragon Fruit Smoothie BowlYum

-- Blend together frozen pineapples, vanilla protein powder, and almond milk until becomes creamy.
+- Blend together the frozen pineapple, the vanilla protein powder, and the almond milk until everything becomes creamy.

-- Put it in the bowl, and top it with fruits, coconut flakes, and pumpkin seeds.
+- Put the smoothie in a bowl, and top it with some fruit of choce, coconut flakes, and pumpkin seeds.